pixelstorm/Custom-theme-with-ACF-Page-Builder/README.md

 1. Hide the custom fields option on the production site https://www.awesomeacf.com/snippets/hide-the-acf-admin-menu-item-on-selected-sites/
 5. Use Global block for Footer CTA Strip.
 If the content for this block changes at any point then updating this block on a website with 400 pages would be a mission.
 1. Always check a field value exists before trying to display the value. php error will occur if the value does not exist. https://www.advancedcustomfields.com/resources/get_field/
+2. Dont build breadcrumbs as a block, build it into the template.
+3. Dont build inner page title / banners as a block, build it into the template.

 How to build ACF block page builder system: https://youtu.be/vq5ZTOQw7hg